We are Locrating.com, a schools information website. This page is one of our school directory pages. This is not the website of Boomerang Kids.

 Locrating is the UK's most popular and trusted school guide; it allows you to view inspection reports, admissions data, exam results, catchment areas, league tables, school reviews,

-neighbourhood information, carry school comparisons and much more.
+neighbourhood information, carry out school comparisons and much more.
 Below is some useful summary information regarding Boomerang Kids.

 To see all our data you need to click the blue button at the bottom of this page to view Boomerang Kids